 - Fine mesh strainer.
 Make sure you have a pretty fine strainer on hand to strain all the large pieces of meat and other impurities that don’t cook down with the fat.

 - Funnel.
 A funnel is a must-have when doing the final straining into your storage jar(s).
 Any funnel will do here.
-I linked a funnel/strainer combo so you can snag both and have less items to purchase for making this tallow.
+I linked a funnel/strainer combo so you can snag both and have fewer items to purchase for making this tallow.

 - 100% cotton cheesecloth.
 Cheesecloth is the best item to use to do the final straining, but if you don’t have any on hand, you can also use a coffee filter or paper towel.

-- Wide mouth mason jars.
-A wide mouth mason jar makes the perfect jar for storing your tallow.
+- Wide-mouth mason jars.
+A wide-mouth mason jar makes the perfect jar for storing your tallow.
 The wide mouth makes it easier to get the tallow in and out, and it’ll store nicely in the fridge.